TaniaWhiting/TaniaWhiting.github.io/_posts/2018-11-10-on_data_structures_in_ruby.markdown

 example_hash["nachos"]["snack_type"][0]  # => "spicey"

 The possibilities of arranging data are virtually limitless using data structures such as arrays and hashes.
 The more complex the data and data associations that we as programmers work with,  the more complex we can correspondingly make our data structures.
-The hub hub about data structures is simply the flexibility and power that we as programmers can access for whatever information we are dealing with.
+The hub hub about data structures is simply the flexibility and power that we as programmers can access for whatever information we are dealing with when working on a program.